Well, the New York Times out with a bogus story today that the forged ballots were pouring into Iraq.

 There's no other way for Sunnis to have a chance to win.

-Even if the United States left, the Sunnis would still be destroyed by eighty percent uh uh Shiite and Kurd majority.
+Even if the United States left, the Sunnis would still be destroyed by 80% Shiite and Kurd majority.

 So the Sunni resistance has no hope for winning through violence.

-Their only hope is through what they're gonna do tomorrow, which is coming out in droves voting.
+Their only hope is through what they're going to do tomorrow, which is coming out in droves voting.

-I have to ask on behalf of the audience, who are you in terms of your knowledge base on this and and from where does your confidence uh arise?
+I have to ask, on behalf of the audience, who are you in terms of your knowledge base on this and from where does your confidence arise?

-Well, um you're just an informed citizen or you yeah, I majored in history and um religious studies, and I just follow politics real closely, and I'm just a student of history.
+Yeah, I majored in history and religious studies, and I just follow politics real closely, and I'm just a student of history.

-And one of the things I've learned from history is that um when you're facing uh a really evil force, whether that be the Nazis, whether that be the communist, the one thing that never works is uh appeasement.
+And one of the things I've learned from history is that when you're facing a really evil force, whether that be the Nazis, whether that be the communists, the one thing that never works is appeasement.

 The one thing that doesn't work is just turning the other cheek.

-When you're when you're deal that will work like Gandhi in India, Gandhi was able to succeed by freeing uh the Indians from the British through nonviolence.
+Gandhi was able to succeed by freeing the Indians from the British through nonviolence.

-That's because he was dealing with the British, a higher evolved culture, a more uh civilized culture.
+That's because he was dealing with the British, a higher evolved culture, a more civilized culture.

-Nonviolence will work when you're working with uh pe more peaceful culture like the British.
+Nonviolence will work when you're working with a more peaceful culture like the British.

 But the good news is the Sunnis, I think the average Sunni realizes that they have no way to succeed unless they get into the political process, come out to vote.